lollo03/spotify-youtube-downloader/README.md

 Simply launch the script and paste the playlist URL.
 The playlist must be public.\
 Or simply use the command line:
 `python downloader.py URL` \
-The script will also try to werite metadata in the mp3 file
+The script will also try to write metadata in the mp3 file